Swallowing the elephant (part 4)

 transformation is actually needed.)

-With these changes, the statistics report 7.8 GB used for Primitive
+With these changes, the statistics report 7.8 GB used for Primitives,

 down from 28.9 GB in pbrt-v3.
 Lovely as it is to save 21 GB, that’s not as